tom-howard/ros/docs/com2009/la2/getting-started.md

 1. Uncomment the `name = ...` and `email = ...` lines by removing the `#` at the start of each of these lines in the file.
 Then, change `TUoS Student` and `student@#####.shefuniad.shef.ac.uk` to match your own personal identity.

-1. Once done, press `Ctrl`+`X` to exit Nano.
-Before it closes, you'll be asked if you want to save the changes that you have made, so enter `Y` to confirm this and then press `Enter` to confirm that you want to keep the same `/home/student/.gitconfig` file name (to overwrite the original content).
+1. Once done, press ++ctrl+x++ to exit Nano.
+Before it closes, you'll be asked if you want to save the changes that you have made, so enter ++y++ to confirm this and then press ++enter++ to confirm that you want to keep the same `/home/student/.gitconfig` file name (to overwrite the original content).

 1. Finally, don't forget to run `wsl_ros backup` to save these changes to your external WSL-ROS backup file, so that they will always be restored whenever you run `wsl_ros restore` in a fresh WSL-ROS instance.